 HEAT PUMP INSTALLATION AND REPAIR

 Don’t be confused by the name heat pump.
-A heat pump is a type of air conditioning and heating system and not just a heating system as the name suggest.
-A standard air conditioning systems has a one way pump that only moves heat from inside the house to outside and they rely on a furnace to heat the home.
-A heat pump system can both heat and cool a home because they can reverse the flow of the refrigerant and move heat from outside the home to inside the home.
+A heat pump is a type of air conditioning and heating system and not just a heating system as the name suggests.
+A standard air conditioning system has a one way pump that only moves heat from inside the house to outside and they rely on a furnace to heat the home.
+A heat pump system can both heat and cool a home because it can reverse the flow of the refrigerant and move heat from outside the home to inside the home.
 Because heat pump systems are able to move heat from one place to another they make great heating systems.
 They reduce the need to heat a home with heating elements, natural gas or heating oil.

 Air conditioners do not necessarily make your home cold, they remove heat from your home by moving it to the outside of the home.
-All cooling system accomplish this one way or another.
+All cooling systems accomplish this one way or another.
 If you have ever felt the heat coming from the back of the refrigerator, that heat is being transferred from inside the refrigerator to outside the refrigerator.
 Heat pumps essentially do the same thing.
 They move heat from one place to another.
-A heat pump system can reverse the flow of heat to bring heat back in the home from the outside the home.
+A heat pump system can reverse the flow of heat to bring heat back in the home from the outside.
 Then when the home needs to be cooled again, the system reverses the flow of heat and moves heat to outside of the home.

 - Air-to-Air Heat Pump or Air-Source Heat Pump(ASHP)